| | | |

 Parking & Trailhead Location

-Extra hikes on Westcoast Vancouver Island
+Extra Hikes On Westcoast Vancouver Island

 If you still have energy this is a great hike to pair with a trip Tofino.
 You are 3/4 of the way to the coast so might as well.
 Check out some of our other hike guides on that side!
 If you still want to see more check out the amazing Lone Cone lookout on Meares Island Tofino or the incredible Cox Bay Lookout.
 The whole west coast area is magical and deserves to be explored!